MasonStooksbury/Brainfuck-Interpreters/README.md

   - Wayyyy easier than I expected it to be.
 I'm sure more complicated things would get annoying, but this wasn't nearly as bad as I was prepared for
 - Perl
   - Feels like a weird lovechild of Python and Bash.
 Some things are easy and high level, but the required symbols before variable names is really annoying
+- Groovy
+  - I love how simple reading from a file is

 <br><br>